 - Take altitude sickness pills, from the time you arrive in Cusco up through the ascent to Dead Woman’s Pass.

 - Hit the gym.
-Hiking Machu Picchu is insanely difficult and gets even harder if you happen to be overweight.
+The Machu Picchu hike is insanely difficult and gets even harder if you happen to be overweight.
 At a minimum, you should be able to run a mile without needing to stop (which we still struggle with).
 You should be able to do around an hour on the Stairmaster (especially helpful for Dead Woman’s Pass).
 When it comes to strength training, focus on your hamstrings, quads, and calves.
 We recommend deadlifts, squats, and weighted calf raises.
 The stronger your legs are, the less likely your knees will get injured.

 - Train like your life (and your trekking fee) depends on it.
 At a minimum: hike like crazy.
 Hike weekly.
 Hike for speed, hike for altitude, hike the hardest hikes you’ve ever done and master them.
 If you’ve never done a 4,000 foot incline (and decline), find one and do it.
 If you can find some high-altitude hikes to do – even a gentle stroll at high altitude will help – do them as often as you can.
 We’ve also heard swimming can help with altitude training, so long as you’re working hard and holding your breath at the same time.